 In the quest for performance you'd think modern sport science would have been able to deliver a definitive answer as to what the best nutrition for trail running is by now.
 Unfortunately, it's quite complex and there is no single clear–cut answer.
 To maximise an athlete's performance, a nutrition plan needs to be tailored to the individual, the race they're targetting and the conditions.
 The intensity of the exercise, duration, weather, bodyweight and natural genetics are all factors that influence the nutritional needs of a runner.

 Professional athletes work with qualified nutritionists to perfect their diet.
-For amateur runners, trying various gels, chews, drinks and foods during training and adjusting this to how their body reacts is a good substitute.
+For amateur runners, trying various gels, chews, drinks and foods during training and making small adjustments accordingly is a good substitute.

 How Does Duration Affect Nutrition?

 90 mins and Below

 On a short/medium run your body uses glycogen (made from carbohydrates) as a fuel source for the first hour or so of exercise.
 You can replenish your glycogen levels as you go eating easily digestible energy gels and chews.